 When deciding on the best top-load washing machine for your home, consider the following.

 Of course, capacity is important.
-What you need depends not only on the size of your family, but the amount of laundry you produce.
+What you need depends not only on the size of your household, but also the amount of laundry you produce.
 Some people find themselves with more dirty laundry.
 It’s possible for a couple to end up creating more laundry than a family of four.

 The size required may also depend on the type of laundry you’ll be doing.
 Are you often washing sets of sheets or comforters?
 A large drum is necessary to clean these items properly.
 The interior size for some top-load washers may be larger than usual if they lack the typical center post seen in most units.
 This means that the tub can fit more clothing.
 If you want a bit of extra space, but don’t have room for a physically larger appliance, opt for a high-efficiency washer, since these often lack a center post.